user profile avatar

 Bio

 My academic endeavors in Communication and Media Studies as a sophomore at Drew University are directly applied to enhancing digital presence, embodying a commitment to transparency and community connection.
-My ability to craft compelling narratives and creative ideas is not only a testament to my education but also to my passion for connecting people in meaningful ways.
-My goal is to cultivate connections through effective, inclusive, and proactive communication.
-On campus, I work for the Drew Graduate Teacher Education Department as a Media and Website Manager and a Photographer for the Communications Department.
-Apart from employment, I am an Action Scholar, Baldwin Honors Scholar, Chief Communications Officer in the Student Government Association, Chair of the Communications Committee, and Staff Writer for The Acorn Newspaper.
+My ability to craft compelling narratives and creative ideas is a testament to my education and passion for connecting people in meaningful ways.
+I aim to cultivate connections through effective, inclusive, and proactive communication.
+I work for the Drew Graduate Teacher Education Department as a Media and Website Manager and an Admissions Counselor Assistant.
+Apart from employment, I am an Action Scholar mentor, Baldwin Honors Scholar, Chief Communications Officer in the Student Government Association, Chair of the Communications Committee, Marketing Manager for ARIEL, and Staff Writer for The Acorn Newspaper.
 Throughout my 19 years of living, a goal for my future would be to gain experiences, happiness, and stability.
 Raised in a household with two working Latino parents and three younger siblings, it became a motivation to prosper.
 Leadership, advocacy, and philanthropy are imperative to my personal and academic goals.
 No matter the task, I will not give up.
 (Check out my poetry book, Vocalizing Society on Amazon!)

 Education